FederatedAI/FATE/federatedml/model_selection/data_split/README.md

 Data Split module always outputs three tables (train, test, and validate sets).
 Each table may be used as input of another module.
 Below are the rules regarding set sizes:
     1. if all three set sizes are None, the original data input will be returned as train set, output test and validate sets empty;
-    2. if only test size or validate size is given, train size is set to bo complement given size;
+    2. if only test size or validate size is given, train size is set to be of complement given size;
     3. only one of the three sizes is needed to split input data, but all three may be specified.
-The module takes either int (instance count) or float (fraction) value for set sizes, but it cannot handle mixed-type values.
+The module takes either int (instance count) or float (fraction) value for set sizes, but mixed-type inputs cannot be used.

 For examples of using Data Split module, please refer [here](../../examples/federatedml-1.x-examples/data_split).